hungcq/knowledge-repo/IT/designing-data-intensive-applications/8-trouble-with-distributed-system.md

 - Partially sync with crash-recovery faults: useful model for real system
 - Correctness of algo: must satisfy some properties
 - Safety vs liveness properties:
   - Safety: can identify the time of violation.
-Violation can't be undone
+Violation can't be undone.
-  - Liveness (“eventual” keyword): may not hold at some point in time, but might be satisfied in the future
+  - Liveness ("eventual" keyword): may not hold at some point in time, but might be satisfied in the future